How to Talk to a Loved One Who Has Dementia: Never Say 'No'

 Waugh tells a story of a woman who moved her elderly father from Nashville to Houston and worried he'd want to return to his familiar barn, which was now several states away.

-In such a scenario, instead of telling him no, that his beloved barn wis gone, Waugh says caregivers should calmly use the barn as a jumping-off place to get the man talking.
+In such a scenario, instead of telling him no, that his beloved barn was gone, Waugh says caregivers should calmly use the barn as a jumping-off place to get the man talking.

 "Say, 'I was thinking about that one racehorse you had," Waugh says.
 "And once they start [talking], let them go."